 Are there alternatives to octinoxate?

 Despite the risks, octinoxate remains an approved ingredient worldwide.
-(4) Unfortunately, octinoxate is often found in “natural” sunscreens alongside Goddess Garden.
-This makes things difficult for consumers, but if you want to avoid this chemical in your sunscreen, we recommend using sunscreens with zinc or zinc and titanium.
-These naturally occurring minerals sit on top of your skin and aren’t absorbed into your bloodstream.
+(4) Unfortunately, octinoxate is often found in “natural” sunscreens that stand alongside Goddess Garden.
+This makes things difficult for consumers, but if you want to avoid this chemical in your sunscreen, we recommend using sunscreens with zinc or a combination of zinc and titanium.
+These naturally-occurring minerals sit on top of your skin and aren’t absorbed into your bloodstream.
 When you swim in the ocean, these minerals simply fall back to the Earth from which they came.
 So whether you use a Goddess Garden mineral sunscreen or not, we always recommend checking your sunscreen label for zinc oxide and titanium dioxide—and only zinc and titanium—in the active ingredients!

 Shop Octinoxate-Free Sunscreen